ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 ## General FAQ

-#### What can attestations be used for?
+#### What can attestations in the AttestationStation be used for?
-As multiple entities participate in providing qualitative attestations about actors within a community to the AttestationStation, an invaluable graph of p2p attestations is created for the broader ecosystem.
+Instead of having a single entity owning user data and identity, Optimism's reputation layer is formed by a network of peer-to-peer (p2p) attestations.

 ![](../../assets/docs/governance/attestationstation/network.png)